leonstafford/accessible-minimalism-hugo-theme/README.md

 ## Project aims

- - XHTML 1.0 valid and HTML 5 friendly code
+ - XHTML 1.0 Strict valid and HTML 5 friendly code
  - minimal bloat in the generated markup
  - focus on accessibility
    - semantic, minimal markup for screen readers